|or on PC via Steam or itch.io|

 - the ILS mode of the plane is activated,

-- the plane intercepts the ILS line at a shallow heading of 50 degrees or less with respect to the runway heading (in reality they use 30 degrees),
+- the plane intercepts the ILS line at a shallow heading of 50 degrees or less with respect to the runway heading (in reality they use 30 degrees or less),

-- the plane has to be descended low enough to intercept the glideslope; the blue circles mark the heights of 2000, 3000 and 4000 feet.
+- the plane has to be descended low enough to intercept the glideslope; the blue circles mark the altitudes of 2000, 3000 and 4000 feet.

 - When a plane is established on the ILS, it will be handed over the the tower and then you score some skill points.
 The amount of skill points you score per plane depends on your current skill score.
 You always get at least 0.1 skill points per plane handed over to the tower.
 The skill score represents how well you are managing the airspace and it also determines the number of planes you will have to control simultaneously, so a score of 8.4 will give you about 8 planes to control.